 We appreciate that it is not easy to gain much insight into what pupillage is like at a particular chambers before you actually experience it.
 The Bar is now highly specialised and so the type of work done by different chancery sets can vary widely.
 We are therefore keen to give you as much information as possible in order that you can make an informed choice about whether to apply.
 Below we answer some of the common questions that are asked of us.
 However, if there is something that we have not answered, please fill out the enquiry form below.

 5 Stone Buildings is one of the leading chancery sets of chambers.
 Our work is described either as ‘traditional chancery’ or ‘private client’ meaning that it more often than not focuses on the legal problems and financial issues facing individuals than those facing companies or businesses.
 There is therefore great human interest in the work that we do.

 Typical cases include questions of personal taxation, the law of wills and estates, trusts, and real property, as well as the negligence of professionals acting or advising in these areas.
 5 Stone Buildings is a leading set of chambers for work related to the Court of Protection, which has jurisdiction over the property and welfare of the mentally incapacitated and also art and cultural property.

 This is not to say, however, that members’ practices are limited to these areas or in any way uniform.
 We also, for example, do more specialist work such as pensions, and the law of partnerships.
 Equally, while the practices of some members have a greater emphasis on non-contentious work, such as advice and drafting, others focus more on litigation.

-Pupils sit with at least three supervisors.
+Under our Pupillage Training Programme, pupils are intended to sit with four supervisors.
 We aim to place pupils with supervisors whose practices have a different focus, to ensure that pupils gain experience in the whole range of work that we do.